 You must remember that freezing is the reverse of melting.
 When water freezes to become ice when there is a change from a liquid state to a solid state.

 Melting and freezing point of Water

-If a teacher asks you about the Melting and freezing point of a water then your answer should be zero degree Celsius.
+If a teacher asks you about the Melting and freezing point of water then your answer should be zero degrees Celsius.